syl20bnr/spacemacs-elpa-mirror/melpa/ob-crystal-readme.txt

-Org-Babel support for evaluating crystal-script code.
+Org-Babel support for evaluating crystal-lang code.

 It was created based on the usage of ob-template.